-Food and beverages are available in vending machines located in the student lounge and at the King's Cup in the library.
+Food and beverages are available in vending machines located in the student lounge.

 Health Services and First Aid

 Williamsburg Technical College is a commuter institution; therefore, infirmary facilities are not provided.
 Basic first aid for minor injuries is available, and first aid kits are located in various departments of the College.
 Major illness or injury will be treated by health professionals.
 The campus is located adjacent to Williamsburg Regional Hospital.